sunjerry019/photonLauncher/README.md

 Github repository for the collection of scripts that we have made in this neverending journey of scientific exploration.
 Scripts include equipment control, as well as administrative and housekeeping tools.

-As of 05/2019, some scripts specific to the Hwa Chong Photonics Lab has been moved to the ```hc_photonics``` folder.
+As of 05/2019, some scripts specific to the Hwa Chong Photonics Lab has been moved to the ```hcphotonics``` folder.
+This includes  a Python library for some of our implemented interfaces.
 They are probably still working, but have not been used since end 2016.

 Some documentation may be unavailable, and we apologise for the inconvenience.
 Contact the authors for additional information.